michalkrupa/video-multiframe-viewer/README.md

 ### Overview

-An interactive, multi-frame viewer which supports touch events and panel sliders to be able to expand into full view of each video.
+An interactive, multi-frame viewer for exhibits which supports touch events and panel sliders to be able to expand into full view of each video.

 ### Configuration